bitnami/charts/bitnami/keycloak/README.md

 Refer to the [chart documentation on using an external database](https://docs.bitnami.com/kubernetes/apps/keycloak/configuration/use-external-database) for more details and an example.

-If you are using external database, provide an extra KC_DB_PASSWORD env variable
+If you are using external database, provide an extra KC_DB_PASSWORD env variable:

 ```yaml
 externalDatabase: